GlassDevZero/glass-protocol/README.md

 The protocol is defined in `GLASS_Core.h`.
 It focuses on low-overhead UDP-like packets broadcasted over Auracast.

 ---
-*Created in Brno.
-For collaboration or commercial licensing, contact the author via this repository.*
+*For collaboration or commercial licensing, contact the author via this repository.*